Choosing the right herb planters will not only keep your plants healthy, it'll make the most out of a small amount of space.

 Many different types of containers can be used for growing herbs -- terra cotta, plastic, even self-watering pots.
 You can use a wooden box or basket, if you like.
 Just use it as a cachepot -- a decorative container used for covering up a plain pot.

-Made of strong, UV-resistant plastic, this Windowsill Self-Watering Planter features a reservoir that draws water up just when your herbs need it.
+Each of these Self-Watering Mini Planter Pots (3 Pack) has a built-in reservoir that draws water up just when your herbs need it.
+You'll also get potting medium and germination bags.
+All you need are the seeds.

-Measures 16" W x 6" D x 7" H -- just big enough to keep some of your favorite herbs at hand, yet small enough to fit on your windowsill.
+Just big enough to keep some of your favorite herbs at hand, yet it's small enough to fit on your windowsill.
+You'll love the vibrant colors, too.
+Choose from purple, green, blue, pink, white and many more.

-Beautiful and practical, the Garden Butterfly Teacup Planter is just the pick-me-up your herb plant needs.
+Beautiful and practical, the Peacock Feather Tea Cup Planter is just the pick-me-up your herb plant needs.

 This pretty planter features a drainage hole for healthy root growth.
 The matching saucer catches drips to protect your furniture.